ArantzazuSanAgustin/Memory_TMS_Games/README.md

 ### Visual interface

-To avoid possible distractions for the user, the walls maintained a homogeneous color, and the pool water was based on a repeated loop (to avoid possible orientation references in the water).
+To avoid possible distractions for the user, the walls maintained an homogeneous color, and the pool water was based on a repeated loop (to avoid possible orientation references in the water).
 Symbols aimed at being the orientation reference were randomized when initializing the program, and a shape and color were assigned to an already established list of possibilities.
 This choice was made throughout the experiment until the application was closed and reopened.

 ### Game design

 At the start of the game, the number of attempts and the maximum duration (seconds) of each attempt are set.
 With these parameters configured, the positions of each reference and platform are defined, and they remain fixed throughout the game.
 At each attempt, the camera that controls the user is placed at a randomly selected point in the pool, forcing the user to navigate in every attempt from the references.
-The game view has a Heads-Up Display (HUD) that displays information about the time spent on this attempt and, in addition, by text, indicates to the user whether he has managed to find the platform or if he is in the last 5 s of the current attempt.
+The game view has a Heads-Up Display (HUD) that displays information about the time spent on this attempt and, in addition, by text, indicates to the user whether he has managed to find the platform or if he is in the last 5 seconds of the current attempt.

 The recorded data of the video game are: the coordinates of the camera position in the pool (50 fps), the time to complete each trial (seconds) and the time in which each signal has been viewed since the beginning of the trial (seconds).